crimeraaa/dst-shellbells/README.md

 Let's say I'm creating a file under the `scripts/songs/My Songs/` folder called `thelick.lua`.

 We'll start by declaring a local variable `data` and assigning an empty table to it.
-Then we'll create "keys" (which are similar to indexes) to represent different information of our song.
-These should be the first few lines in your songfile:
+Then we'll create "keys" to represent different information of our song.
+Keys are important in LUA, because they're similar to indexes, but you can assign non-numeric values to them like strings!
+Anyway, these should be the format of your first few lines in your songfile:

 ```LUA
 local data = {}